ahoward93/ElkStackProject1/README.md

 These files have been tested and used to generate a live ELK deployment on Azure.
 They can be used to either recreate the entire deployment pictured above.
 Alternatively, select portions of the deployment file may be used to install only certain pieces of it, such as Filebeat.

 Playbooks used for the project are saved as .txt as .yml is not supported by git hub to deploy the files you will need to change the file extension back to .yml when saving onto the Linux box.
+For ease of use rename scripts can be foujdn at the bottom of this page.

 Playbook one is used to install docker, apache, python, and docker container DVWA on the webserver VMs